-The football or hurling team you coach, lost a very important game yesterday.
+The football or hurling team you coach lost a very important game yesterday.
 Disappointing, we know.
-But what went wrong?
-The best way to find out is to analyse the recording of the match clip by clip, but that would take you ages to do, and would cost you an arm and a leg to outsource.
+But what exactly went wrong?
+The best way to find out is to analyse the video of the match clip by clip.
+While doing so might be effective, undertaking a manual video analysis like this would not only be time-consuming but would cost an arm and a leg to outsource.
 Discouraging, isn’t it?
-The good news is that soon you will be able to do it quickly and easily thanks to a new AI-powered tool which is being developed by Clubber and Sparkd.
+The good news is that soon you will be able to do it quickly and easily, thanks to a new AI video analysis tool which is being developed by Clubber and Sparkd specifically for GAA games.

 Clubber Coach: an innovative AI solution for traditional Irish sports.

-Clubber Coach, which is the name of the new platform designed by the start up company Clubber, will use artificial intelligence to figure out the highlights of the games in a sequential fashion.
-This will make it easy and quick for coaches and players to focus on specific video clips and check their puck outs, scores, turnovers etc… At present, the only way for GAA clubs to look back on their games, learn and evolve is by spending an awful amount of time slicing up videos, taking notes and preparing material.
-As we all know time is luxury these days and not everybody can afford it.
-Clubber Coach will simplify this process and open the doors for every team in Ireland to access this detailed, sequential video analysis.
+Clubber Coach, which is the name of the new platform designed by the start-up company Clubber, will use artificial intelligence to figure out the highlights of the games in a sequential fashion.
+This will make it easy and quick for coaches and players to focus on specific video clips and check their puck outs, and scores, turnovers.
+At present, the only way for GAA clubs to look back on their games, learn and evolve is by spending an excessive amount of time slicing up videos, taking notes, and developing strategies.
+Fortunately, Clubber Coach offers the ability to simplify this process.
+With this new tool in their arsenal, every team in Ireland will have access to detailed, sequential video analysis.

 From Microsoft with love.

-With more than 25 years of experience in the Tech industry, most of which was spent in Microsoft, and an undivided love for Gaelic Games, Jimmy Doyle is the mind behind this innovative project.
-During his time in Microsoft as an engineering manager, Jimmy experienced how artificial intelligence is changing the content business and transforming everything inside the company.
+With more than 25 years of experience in the tech industry, most of which was spent in Microsoft, and an undivided love for Gaelic Games, Jimmy Doyle is the mind behind this innovative project.
+During his time at Microsoft as an engineering manager, Jimmy experienced how artificial intelligence is changing the content business and transforming everything inside the company.
 During the Covid 19 pandemic, live streaming sports matches online became the new rule.
 That was when he spotted the lack of a tool which would allow Gaelic football and hurling clubs to live stream and analyse their games.
-At that point, the idea of a streaming platform dedicated to Gaelic Games was born, and Clubber started taking shape in Jimmy’s mind.
-A live streaming platform and a sports analytics tool at the same time, this was the perfect match between Jimmy’s technological background and his passion for Irish national sports.
-When in September 2020 he left Microsoft to found Clubber, he knew AI was the right way to go.
+At that point, the idea of a streaming platform dedicated to Gaelic Games was born, and Clubber started taking shape.
+A live streaming platform and a sports analytics tool were the perfect match for Jimmy’s technological background and his passion for Irish national sports.
+In September 2020 when Jimmy left Microsoft to found Clubber, he knew AI was the right way to go.
 “Obviously, when you are in Microsoft you live in a sort of technological bubble” says Jimmy “but outside all the traditional businesses just weren’t there yet.
 But it’s only a matter of time.
 In my opinion, this is all going to happen, in sports and in all other industries, which will be transformed by AI”.

 The encounter with Sparkd.